Mortgage Broker and Loan Officer

-When it's time to locate a mortgage , you should know the difference between a mortgage broker and a mortgage banker.
-Since a new home is the result of the work of both mortgage broker and mortgage banker, it's common to confuse the two.
-Yet it will be important to know the difference between the two jobs so you have clear expectations of them during your mortgage process.
+When it comes to applying for a mortgage , you should know the difference between a mortgage broker and a mortgage banker.
+As a new home is the result of the work of both mortgage broker and loan officer, people frequently confuse the two job types.
+But for the application process, it can benefit you if you know their differences.

-A mortgage broker (either a company or an individual) is an independent agent for both the mortgage loan borrower and the lender.
-A mortgage broker facilitates things for you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
-Which lender has the loan programs that is best for you?
-A mortgage broker will help you find the right fit.
-Your broker will present your loan application to various lenders, and works with the lender of choice until the loan closes.
-If the loan closes, the broker's commission comes from the borrower.
+A mortgage broker (either a group or an individual) is an independent agent for both the mortgage loan applicant and the lender.
+Your mortgage broker will stand as coordinator between you and the lending institution; which can be a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
+A mortgage broker will analyze your financial situation to determine which lender is the best fit for you.
+Your broker will present your mortgage loan application to various lenders, and works with the lender of choice until the loan closes.
+The broker gets a commission from the borrower upon closing.

 What is a Loan Officer?

-The biggest difference between a mortgage broker and a loan officer is that a loan officer is employed by a lending institution (a bank, credit union, or others) to process loans solely originated from the products of that institution.
-There may be an assortment of loans types to draw from although all are products of that particular lender.
+The biggest difference between a mortgage broker and a mortgage banker is that the latter works on behalf of a lending institution (a bank, credit union, or others) to market and process loans solely from that institution.
+There may be a wide range of loans types to choose from although all are products of that specific lender.

-A loan officer (also called an "account executive" or "loan representative") acts on behalf of the borrower to the lending institution.
-From selecting a loan product to closing, a loan officer will walk the borrower through the process.
-Lending institutions compensate their loan officers with a commission or salary.
+A loan officer (also called an "account executive" or "loan representative") acts on behalf of the borrower to the lender.
+From choosing a loan product to closing, a mortgage banker will walk you through the process.
+Lenders compensate the loan officers with a commission or salary.

 Apply Here.